 - Exercise will help you to feel energised, reduce stress, stabilise your mood and may even improve your sleep

-- It will help to reduce the risk of developing Gestational Diabetes.This is because exercise helps to maintain healthy weight.
+- It may help to reduce the risk of developing Gestational Diabetes.This is because exercise helps to maintain healthy weight.

-- Pregnant women who exercise often have shorter labours and are less likely to need birth intervention.
+- Pregnant women who exercise tend to have shorter labours and are less likely to need birth intervention.

 - Helps to reduce back pain and strain.